 Flying with Emotional Support Animals

 While some airlines don’t allow pets, it is always possible to fly with emotional support animals.
-According to the The Air Carrier Access Act, it is against the law to not allow disabled individuals access to a flight.
+According to the Air Carrier Access Act, it is against the law to not allow disabled individuals access to a flight.
 It is essential to provide documentation, however, so come prepared.
 While you don’t necessarily need to contact the airline in advance, it is a good idea to plan ahead of time so there are no surprises.
 Regardless of your pet’s status as an ESA you will likely still need to pay a pet fee to bring your animal onboard the plane.
 Each airline has different fees and rules about the amount of pet allowed on the plane.

 Airline Pet Policies